L5 / IC4 · 5–8 years

 7 rounds5–7 weeks10 sample questions$190–230k base

-Senior Machine Learning Engineer interviews probe a different signal than L4: not whether you've shipped a model, but whether you've owned a production ML system at scale and made it better over time.
-System design rounds become harder — multi-model, multi-region, large-scale retraining — and the deep-dive round becomes a 60-minute walk-through of an ML platform component you've owned for 6+ months.
+If you're going for Senior ML Engineer, the interview probes a different signal than L4: not whether you've shipped a model, but whether you've owned a production ML system at scale and made it better over time.
+System design rounds become harder, multi-model, multi-region, large-scale retraining, and the deep-dive round becomes a 60-minute walk-through of an ML platform component you've owned for 6+ months.

 FAANG-level Senior MLE loops typically run 5–7 rounds over 5–7 weeks.
 AI labs may compress to fewer rounds but with heavier depth on a specific research area.
 Expect at least one round with a staff engineer or applied research lead who'll grill you on the trade-offs in your past designs.